-"Apparent failure of treatment almost always results from improper application of the preventive, inadequate treatment of the home, or exposure to other infested pets or environments."
+The apparent failure of treatment almost always results from improper application of the preventive, inadequate treatment of the home, or exposure to other infested pets or environments.
 There is no evidence of fleas developing resistance to insecticides, especially once-a-month topical flea preventives that contain a sterilizing agent or IGR in addition to the adulticide.
-Apparent failure of treatment almost always results from improper application of the preventive, inadequate treatment of the home, or exposure to other infested pets or environments.
 Consider treating storage sheds, cars, and any outdoor sleeping spots.
-Bear in mind that your cat may be going into other people's houses.
-Most of these problems can be overcome by using an effective product with residual activity on the cat in addition to treating your home.
+Bear in mind that your cat may be going into other people's houses if allowed to roam outdoors.
+Most of these problems can be overcome by using an effective flea preventive product on your cat in addition to treating your home.